Top 10 Best Places to Retire in Arizona in 2022

 10 – Gilbert, Arizona

-Gilbert sneaks into our top 10 due to its reasonable cost of living, affordable healthcare options and proximity to Phoenix.
+Gilbert sneaks into our top 10 due to its reasonable cost of living and affordable healthcare options.
+This suburb is about half an hour from Phoenix, giving you easy access to a big city.
 It’s also right up the road from The Grand Canyon.

 Gilbert is full of wineries and a wide range of golf courses.
 Moreover, the crime rate is much lower than the statewide averages, according to Neighborhood Scout.